YottaDB/YDBDoc/ProgGuide/langfeat.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

-The default collation of local and global variable subscripts has been that the null subscript collates between numeric and string subscripts whereas the M standard collation requires the null subscript to collate before any other subscript.
-YottaDB supports both null collation methods.
-The collation method must be specified at the time of database creation.
+The default collation (“standard null collation”) of local and global variable subscripts is that the null subscript collates first, followed by numeric subscripts in numeric order, and finally string subscripts in lexical order.
+YottaDB also supports a historical collation of null subscripts, between numeric subscripts and string subscripts.
+For global variables, the collation method must be specified at the time of database creation.

-A read-only boolean parameter STDNULLCOLL is in the database fileheader to specify the type of null collation:
+A read-only boolean parameter STDNULLCOLL in the database fileheader specifies the type of null collation:

-* If STDNULLCOLL is set to FALSE, subscripts of globals in the database continue the previous practice where the null subscript collates between numeric and string subscripts.
+* If STDNULLCOLL is TRUE, subscripts of globals in the database file place the null subscript before all other subscripts.
-* If STDNULLCOLL is set to TRUE, subscripts of globals in the database follow the M standard where the null subscript collates before all other subscripts.
+* If STDNULLCOLL is set to FALSE, subscripts of globals in the database file place the null subscript between numeric and string subscripts.

-When a database is created, the STDNULLCOLL parameter is initialized to the collation specified for that region in the global directory.
+When `MUPIP CREATE <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#create>`_ creates a database file, it initializes the STDNULLCOLL parameter to the collation specified for that region in the global directory.

 To establish the null collation method for a specified database, GDE supports a region parameter STDNULLCOLL that can be set to TRUE or FALSE using a region qualifier -STDNULLCOLL or -NOSTDNULLCOLL respectively.
 These qualifiers are supported with ADD, CHANGE and TEMPLATE commands.
 When MUPIP creates a new database, the STDNULLCOLL value is copied from the global directory into the database file header.

 For M local variables, the null collation can be established either at startup or during run time.
 Since the same local collation method is established for all locals in a process, changing the null collation within the process is allowed only if there are no local variables defined at that time.
 At process startup, YottaDB uses the following:

-* The YottaDB standard null collation if the environment variable is defined to either FALSE or NO (or a case-insensitive leading substring thereof) or 0.
+* Standard null collation if the environment variable ``ydb_lct_stdnull`` is undefined, set to either TRUE or YES (or a case-insensitive leading substring thereof), or a non-zero integer.
-* The M standard null collation if an environment variable ydb_lct_stdnull is defined to either TRUE or YES (or a case-insensitive leading substring thereof) or a non-zero integer or if the environment variable is undefined.
+* Historical null collation if the environment variable ``ydb_lct_stdnull`` is set to either FALSE or NO (or a case-insensitive leading substring thereof) or 0.

 To establish a default collation version for local variables within the process, the percent utility %LCLCOL supports establishing the null collation method as well. set^%LCLCOL(col,ncol) accepts an optional parameter ncol that determines the null collation type to be used with the collation type col.

-* If the truth value of ncol is FALSE(0), local variables use the YottaDB standard null collation.
+* If the truth value of ncol is TRUE(1), local variables use standard null collation.
-* If the truth value of ncol is TRUE(1), local variables use the M standard null collation.
+* If the truth value of ncol is FALSE(0), local variables use historical null collation.
 * If ncol is not supplied, there is no change to the already established null collation method.

 Also using set^%LCLCOL(,ncol), the null collation order can be changed while keeping the alternate collation order unchanged.
 If subscripted local variables exist, null collation order cannot be changed.
 In this case, YottaDB issues YDB-E-COLLDATAEXISTS.